 Simply email trailers@scoutsvictoria.com.au with the Group/formation name and the name of the person who will be doing the registration.
-You will receive a PDF letter that contains all the information VicRoads requires.
-This Letter will work for both new and transferred vessels.
+You will receive a letter (PDF) that contains all the information VicRoads requires.
+This letter will work for both new and transferred vessels.